Regional Action Plan for disaster risk reduction

-Animals in disasters
+Animals affected by disasters

 For over half a century, World Animal Protection has been a beacon of hope, saving countless animals from the brink of disaster.
 But we recognize that to create lasting change, we must address the root causes of these crises.